1 June 2023

-Our flagship women’s leadership event, the She Leads Conference, is just around the corner, and we can’t wait to bring emerging and established women and non-binary people together with some of Australia’s most inspiring, diverse and accomplished leaders for a day of learning and sharing.
+Our flagship women’s leadership event, the She Leads Conference, is on Friday, 4 August, and we can’t wait to bring emerging and established women and non-binary people together with some of Australia’s most inspiring, diverse and accomplished leaders for a day of learning and sharing.
 To make this event as accessible as possible, we offer a selection of scholarships that simply couldn’t happen without the generous support of our donors.

 Jacq Burridge’s journey with YWCA began when she was just a young girl taking ballet lessons offered by the organisation.
 In 1942, at 15 years old, Jacq was made to leave school, a place she loved dearly.
 This was so her family could afford to send her brother to a private school.
 From such an early age, Jacq became acutely aware of the inequality between boys and girls.